CommandMC/HeroicWiki/Environment-Variables.md

 Another important thing to keep in mind is that many guides can be frivolous with setting environment variables.
 These can be seen as a "magic bullet" to fix a game but in some cases, these environment variables can be unnecessary which can either not fix the game at all or mask the actual issue at hand.

 Typically the most common use-case for an environment variable is debugging.
 In these cases, you will set an environment variable that prints out a verbose log which can allow you to further investigate the issue at hand.
 After you have resolved the issue, you can disable the environment variable.

-## umu

-[umu](https://github.com/Open-Wine-Components/umu-launcher) is a tool that allows the Steam runtime to work outside of Steam.
-It's best utilized in conjunction with Proton-GE or umu-Proton.
-However, umu can also be used with vanilla Proton.

-If an environment variable successfully fixes a game, it can be upstreamed to the [umu database](https://github.com/Open-Wine-Components/umu-database) and the [umu protonfixes](https://github.com/Open-Wine-Components/umu-protonfixes) repository.
-Once these fixes are upstreamed, the fixes are automatically applied to your game.
-In these cases, the environment variable will be handled by umu entirely and **do not** need to be handled by the user.

-You can view the [umu database](https://github.com/Open-Wine-Components/umu-database) to see the list of fixes currently being applied when using umu.

-The umu database and proton-fixes repository are user-driven.
-If you have discovered a fix, create both a database entry and proton-fixes entry for your game.
-Once these are approved and merged, these fixes are applied to the game automatically **for any** user who installs the game.
+For specific instructions on debugging using environment variables, see [How to Debug Games Using Environment Variables)[https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/wiki/How-to-Debug-Games-Using-Environment-Variables]

 ## External Documentation